-1. Call the control panel phone number.
-After the call is received, you will hear three short beeps.

-The installer can configure the control panel in such a manner that the telephone communicator will only go off hook after the recall.
+- 1. Call the control panel phone number.
+After the call is received, you will hear three short beeps. - i The installer can configure the control panel in such a manner that the PSTN communicator will only go off hook after the recall.
 If this is the case, call the number, but hang up after the number of rings which has been set by the installer.
 Call again within three minutes.
-The call will be received.

-- 2. Enter the code from the telephone keypad and confirm by pressing #.
+The call will be received. - 2.
+Enter the code from the telephone keypad and confirm by pressing #.
 4 short beeps followed by 1 long beep will confirm you have got access to the interactive voice menu.
 If your code does not authorize you to get access, you will hear three long beeps in the headset.
-If the code is incorrect, you will hear two long beeps in the headset. - After a wrong code is entered three times, the control panel will hang up and for the next 90 seconds it will be impossible to establish connection with the control panel. - 3.
-Messages of the interactive voice menu will be played back.
-They will inform you which telephone keys you should use to be able to operate the control panel.
+If the code is incorrect, you will hear two long beeps in the headset. - i

+After a wrong code is entered three times, the control panel will hang up and for the next 90 seconds it will be impossible to establish connection with the control panel.